soynet-support/SoyNet_model_market/README.md

 ## Getting Started
 Before proceeding, please refer to the [Folder Structure](#folder-structure) to see if the required files exist.

-1. Create `engines, logs, weights` folder in the model folder you want to use.
-2. You can download .weights file from [SoyNet](https://soynet.io/).
-Put it in the model folder you want to use.
+1. You can download .weights file from `download_soynet_weight.sh` in weights folder.
-3. Set engine_serialize to 1 in the code of the samples file.
+2. Set engine_serialize to 1 in the code of the samples file.
-4. Just Run
+3. Just Run

+※ engine_serialize
+ - This parameter determines whether to build a small Ethernet engine or not.
+ - If you

 ## Model List
 #### Classification